COR-OPT/SuperPolyak.py/README.md

-max linear exampldex
-### A potential benefit of SuperPolyak over semismooth newton
+### A potential benefit of SuperPolyak over semismooth Newton

 If one is presented with a nonsmooth system of equations $F$ as above, a natural idea is to apply SuperPolyak to